CmdrApollo/ZineScript/docs/tutorial/index.md

 zine:save("output.png")
 ```

-Now, if you run the script and find the image as specified by the path in zine:save, you should see some teeny-tiny page numbers on the top-left of each page along with our randomly-generated colors!
+Now, if you run the script and find the image as specified by the path in `zine:save`, you should see some teeny-tiny page numbers on the top-left of each page along with our randomly-generated colors!

 Since the text is so small, let's make it a bit bigger, and also give it a random color!
 To do that, we need to add a Lua table called `textOptions` in our larger table of all options for the text (including "text", "x", and "y").
 So now, let's replace the previous `zine:text()` call with the following code: